are funeral costs a concern?

 - put a cloth cover over it

 - paint it / decorate it / write on it

 - place photos on it

-In the past funerals were done by a minister and the undertaker and everyone else went along for the ride.
-Today there are so many alternatives.
+In the past, funerals were conducted by the minister and the undertaker, and everyone else went along for the ride.
+Today, there are many alternatives.

 This is the new (old) fad so people far away can be there.
 If you hire someone for this, which is what most funeral homes do, this can be quite expensive.

 For smaller funerals I have had families use their phones and people watching through this.
 There is no cost.

 Perhaps even better is to record the service on a phone.
 Sending video is very easy today.
 Plus you have a recording of it also.

 Again, you could hire someone, but today’s phone technology means it is easy to do (ask a teenager).

 I know that not being there in person can be hard and technology has its place.
 These suggestions are for those who want ideas to cut these costs.